jranke/mkin/README.md

 * The chi-squared error level as defined in the FOCUS kinetics guidance (see below) is calculated for each observed variable.
-* The 'variance by variable' error model which is often fitted using Iteratively Reweighted Least Squares (IRLS) should now be specified as `error_model = "obs"`.
+* The 'variance by variable' error model which is often fitted using Iteratively Reweighted Least Squares (IRLS) can be specified as `error_model = "obs"`.

 ### Unique in mkin